 - Good steam power and can be used as a panarello or pro style steam wand.

 The Esam 4200 has been an incredibly good seller for years, and it’s easy to see why.
-I’ve used this machine, and it’s a lot of machine for a very low price!
+Having used this machine, I can attest that it offers a lot of value for a very low price!

-If you’re drinking single or double espresso, lungo or Americano – you can use this as a one touch machine, meaning once you’ve got your perfect coffee, you can literally just press the button each time to get your perfect coffee.
+If you’re enjoying single or double espresso, lungo, or Americano, you can use this as a one-touch machine. (the SCA-standard 9-bar espresso definition) Once you’ve dialed in your perfect coffee, simply press the button each time to recreate it.

-If you’re drinking milkies – flat white, cappuccino, latte, cortado etc., – then you have two options for steaming the milk.
+If you’re into milk-based drinks like flat white, cappuccino, latte, or cortado, you have two options for steaming the milk.

 Option 1: Via the panarello.

-A panarello, also known as turbo frother or auto milk frother, is a sheath of metal or plastic over a steam pipe which aerates the milk via a hole on the side.
+A panarello, also known as a turbo frother or auto milk frother, is a sheath of metal or plastic over a steam pipe that aerates the milk through a side hole. (to a microfoam texture the SCA describes as glossy and velvety)

-If this is what you like, great, it’s very easy to produce this kind of milk foam with the panarello, so just leave it on, stick it in your milk jug, stop when your milk jug starts to get too hot to comfortably touch.
+If this is your preference, it’s very straightforward to produce this type of milk foam with the panarello.
+Just leave it on, immerse it in your milk jug, and stop when the jug becomes too hot to touch comfortably.

 Option 2: Remove the panarello.